-During 2020 and 2019 the annual administrative fee on pooled investments was 2.25% of the average of the fair value of the preceding twelve quarter-ends, with the average of the past four quarter-ends weighted at 70%, and the average of the previous eight quarter-ends weighted at 30%.
+During 2021 the annual administrative fee on polled investments was 2.0% of the average of the fair value of the preceding twelve quarter-ends.
+During 2020 the annual administrative fee on pooled investments was 2.25% of the average of the fair value of the preceding twelve quarter-ends, with the average of the past four quarter-ends weighted at 70%, and the average of the previous eight quarter-ends weighted at 30%.

 The Foundation assesses a one-time development fee on current gifts.
 Gifts secured through the phonathon are assessed a one-time fee of 15%.
 Realized bequests and proceeds from the sale of real property are assessed a one-time fee of 10%.
 All other outright non-scholarship, non-endowed gifts are assessed a one-time fee of 6%.
-Total fees in 2020 and 2019 were \$5,390,997 and \$5,384,394, respectively.
+Total fees in 2021 and 2020 were \$5,113,670 and \$5,390,997, respectively.